vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 jogging and strength exercises is that a work-related task ended up taking longer than expected and I didn't want to delay my meal too much.

+## 2025-12-13: skipped jogging and strength exercises

+On Saturday 2025-12-13, I skipped jogging and strength exercises.
+This was because I spent the morning and early afternoon wrapping up a somewhat complex task.
+I did do hand gripper exercises.